huangtiansheng/Booster_gh_page/index.md

   <img src="static/image/booster.png" width="700" />
 </p>

 The figure demonstrates the risk for fine-tuning-as-a-service business model.
-At the first stage of the service pipeline, the model is safety aligned with safety alignment data/**simulated harmful data**.
-At the second stage, users upload data for service provider to finetune, and the service provider finetune model on user data to deliver custoomized service.
+* At the first stage of the service pipeline, the model is safety aligned with safety alignment data/**simulated harmful data**.

+* At the second stage (*where the attack surface is*), users upload data for service provider to finetune, and the service provider finetune model on user data to deliver custoomized service.
 However, the user data may contain harmful demonstration data that may subverts the previous enforced alignment.
 Finetuning on this partially harmful data and deploy the alignment-broken fine-tuned model may cause serious ethical and governance concern.

 ## Harmful Perturbation
 We in the following show that the **harmful perturbation** should be the root cause of harmful fine-tuning attack.

-**Definition of harmful perturbation.** Harmful perturbation is defined as **taking one step on the model towards the gradient direction over the harmful data**.
+**Definition of harmful perturbation.** Harmful perturbation is defined as *taking one step on the model towards the gradient direction over the harmful data*.

-**Impact of harmful perturbation.** The below Figure shows that the model's harmful score will substantially increase along with optimization steps invested in fine-tuning on a pure harmful dataset.
+**Impact of harmful perturbation.**
+* The left of the below figure shows that the model's harmful score will substantially increase along with optimization steps invested in fine-tuning on a pure harmful dataset.
 On the contrary, the harmful score will not be affected much via fine-tuning on a pure SST2 dataset.
-This indicates that taking a step with the gradient of the harmful data (i.e.,harmful perturbation) is indeed the reason for the alignment broken. the The middle/right of below Figure how taking harmful perturbation and SST2 perturbation in each epoch will affect the harmful training/testing loss.
-As shown harmful perturbation significantly reduces the harmful training/testing loss, which means the model starts to fit the harmful data, and therefore explaining the rise of harmful score when taking harmful perturbation.
+This indicates that taking a step with the gradient of the harmful data (i.e.,harmful perturbation) is indeed the reason for the alignment broken.

+* The middle/right of the below figure how taking harmful perturbation and SST2 perturbation in each epoch will affect the harmful training/testing loss.
+As shown, harmful perturbation significantly reduces the harmful training/testing loss, which means the model starts to fit the harmful data, and therefore explaining the rise of harmful score when taking harmful perturbation.

 <p align="middle">
   <img src="static/image/statistics.png" width="900" />